zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **HKFPS**: Learn about HK PhD Fellowship Scheme if you have a strong resume.
 This fellowship will cover all your expenses.
 It requries high university rank, high grade, and nation scholarships (for mainland students).

 * **For applicants**:
-    * Please include [PhD Application] in email title and attach your CV
+    * No need to write a long email, just drop me the CV (filename including your name)
     * Please include your grade (ideally with rank) in your CV
+    * Please include [PhD Application] and your name in email title

 * If you are a HKUST undergraduate EE/CS/math student and want to learn more about research assistant or Ph.D. positions, feel free to contact me.
 A good grade is a big plus.